A risk factor is something that increases your likelihood of getting a disease or condition.

 Metabolic syndrome is a condition is marked by elevated blood pressure, cholesterol, blood glucose, and body weight.
 Excess weight centered on the midsection is of particular concern.
 Having metabolic syndrome increases your risk of a heart attack as well as other disorders.

 Obstructive sleep apnea (OSA) is a disorder characterized by repeated episodes of complete or partial airway obstruction during sleep.
 The disorder is associated with disrupted sleep patterns and decreased oxygen saturation (the amount of oxygen carried in the bloodstream).
 OSA has been linked to several disorders, including cardiovascular disease and early death.
-Complications of OSA include hypertension, heart failure, diabetes, stroke, and heart attack.
+Complications of OSA include high blood pressure, heart failure, diabetes, stroke, and heart attack.

 The heart has a normal decrease in function as we age.
 This decrease is generally not enough to cause problems, but can increase the risk of developing cardiovascular disease.
 Some changes include an increase in heart size, slower heart rate, and stiffer blood vessels and valves.